 Dr. Tone (formerly McClure) was born in New Haven, Connecticut, but grew up in Atlanta.
 Her winding path to her current career began at Emory University, where she majored in English and German Literature.
-She joined the inaugural class of Teach for America after graduating, and discovered, while teaching high school speech and drama in New Orleans, that she was fascinated with social behavior and anxiety.
+She joined the inaugural class of Teach for America after graduating and discovered, while teaching high school speech and drama in New Orleans, that she was fascinated with social behavior and anxiety.
 She went on to complete a master’s degree in school psychology at Trinity University in San Antonio and returned to Emory University in 1995 to complete her doctoral degree in clinical psychology under the mentorship of Dr. Steve Nowicki.
-Dr. Tone then spent 4 years as a postdoctoral fellow working with Dr. Daniel Pine at the National Institute of Mental Health, where she received the NIMH Richard J. Wyatt Memorial Fellowship Training Award.
+Dr. Tone then spent 4 years as a postdoctoral fellow working with Dr. Daniel Pine at the National Institute of Mental Health, where she received the NIMH Richard J. Wyatt Memorial Fellowship Training Award for outstanding scientific achievement.
 She joined the GSU faculty in 2005 and has been recognized for her work there with the College of Arts and Sciences Outstanding Graduate Mentor Award in 2018 and Georgia State University’s Alumni Distinguished Professor Award in 2020.

-Dr. Tone is a clinical psychologist with special interests in the ways in which emotional states, such as anxiety or depression, affect social behavior in both adults and children.
+Dr. Tone is a clinical psychologist with special interests in the ways in which emotional states, particularly anxiety, affect social behavior in both adults and children.
 Current research projects in the lab examine the ways in which anxious people behave in social situations and the cognitive, emotional, and neural processes that contribute to both their adaptive and their maladaptive interactions.
 Her research has been supported by the National Institutes of Health and the Anxiety and Depression Association of America.
 She currently serves as co-PI with Dr. Michael Schlund on an NIMH-funded R01 study (2019-2022) that aims to elucidate neurocircuits supporting avoidant decision-making, as well as perturbations in this circuitry that are associated with anxiety severity.
 She is a Fellow of the Association for Psychological Science, has served on study sections for the National Institutes of Health, and served as an Associate Editor for the journal Clinical Psychological Science from 2016-2020.
-In addition, she sits on the Editorial Boards of the journals Development and Psychopathology, Journal of Family Psychology.
+In addition, she sits on the Editorial Boards of the journals Development and Psychopathology and Journal of Family Psychology.